Strong and weak wave turbulence regimes in Bose-Einstein condensates

 \Sec{Introduction} Turbulence is a central example of strongly non-equilibrium systems whose state is determined by an energy (or another invariant) flux through scales.
 When forcing and dissipation scales are well separated, an inertial range of scales emerges, where the dynamics is driven by the nonlinear interactions only.
-The central concept of turbulence is the idea of cascade, originally stated by Richardson in the case of hydrodynamic turbulence.
+The central concept of turbulence is the idea of cascade, originally proposed by Richardson in the case of hydrodynamic turbulence.
 In 1941, Kolmogorov pushed this concept further by postulating that in the limit of an infinite inertial range, the energy dissipation rate $\varepsilon$ is finite, necessarily equal to the energy flux, and it is the only dimensional parameter involved in the turbulent energy cascade.
-A simple dimensional analysis is then enough to fix scaling exponents, which leads to the famous Kolmogorov energy spectrum $E_k\propto \varepsilon^{2/3}k^{-5/3}$, with $k$ the wavevector \cite{frischTurbulenceLegacyKolmogorov1995}.
+A simple dimensional analysis then suffices to fix scaling exponents, which leads to the famous Kolmogorov energy spectrum $E_k\propto \varepsilon^{2/3}k^{-5/3}$, with $k$ the wavevector \cite{frischTurbulenceLegacyKolmogorov1995}.
 Many other turbulent systems exist where more than one dimensional parameter comes into play, so scaling exponents cannot be fixed so simply.
-Most typical examples are magnetohydrodynamics and nonlinear wave systems such as internal and inertial waves in the ocean and atmospheres, capillary-gravity waves in the surface of liquids, or Bose-Einstein condensates \cite{GALTIER_NAZARENKO_NEWELL_POUQUET_2000,Galtier_WeakInertialwaveTurbulence_2003,lvovHamiltonianFormalismGarrettMunk2001,Falcon_ExperimentsSurfaceGravity_2022}.
-Fortunately, when nonlinearity is small, the weak wave turbulence theory (WWT) predicts the whole spectrum, including universal dimensionless pre-factors \cite{nazarenko2011wave}.
-When nonlinearity becomes strong, only phenomenological arguments can be given in some scarce cases.
-How a system transits from the weak to the strong wave turbulence regimes remains an open question.
+Most typical examples are magnetohydrodynamics and nonlinear wave systems such as internal and inertial waves in the oceans and atmospheres, capillary-gravity waves on the surface of liquids, or Bose-Einstein condensates \cite{GALTIER_NAZARENKO_NEWELL_POUQUET_2000,Galtier_WeakInertialwaveTurbulence_2003,lvovHamiltonianFormalismGarrettMunk2001,Falcon_ExperimentsSurfaceGravity_2022}.
+Fortunately, when nonlinearity is small, the Weak Wave Turbulence Theory (WWTT) predicts the whole spectrum, including universal dimensionless pre-factors \cite{nazarenko2011wave}.
+When nonlinearity becomes strong, only phenomenological arguments can be provided in rare cases.
+How a system transitions from the weak to the strong wave turbulence (WT) regimes remains an open question.

-In this Letter we study the weak to strong transition in turbulence of Bose-Einstein condensates (BECs).
-BECs provide a great experimental platform for studying turbulence in general and WT in particular because of the versatility of optical techniques in creating experimental setups and diagnostics.
-Recent experimental groups have succeeded in creating turbulent BECs in two and three dimensions, by shaking the BEC trap and providing a synthetic dissipation mechanism \cite{navon2016emergence,navon2019synthetic,galkaEmergenceIsotropyDynamic2022,karailievObservationInverseTurbulentWave2024}.
-To model BECs, we use the Gross-Pitaevski equation (GPE) for the complex wave function $\psi({\bf x},t)$,